Advancing Direct Air Capture (DAC) for Community Benefit and Climate Action

 Workshops

-Approximately 8 workshops will be offered between September 2024 and May 2025.
-The 2024 workshop schedule is below.
-The 2025 schedule will be released in December.
-Workshops are free and open to the public but require registration.
+Nine workshops will be offered between September 2024 and May 2025.
+Fall Semester 2024 workshops included DAC Technology in Development; DAC Ecosystem Innovation; Community Benefits Plans; and Crowdsource Key Takeaways.
+Materials are available upon request.
+The Spring Semester 2025 workshop schedule is below, with all details to be finalized soon.
+Workshops are free and open to the public but require registration (registration links coming soon).
 We aim to attract a diverse group of people from across the sectors mentioned above.

 Workshops will be designed as stand-alone sessions, but participants who attend 4 or more workshops and complete a final deliverable will be eligible to receive a Georgia Tech digital badge of completion.
 Final deliverables will be designed through consultation with Georgia Tech SCoRE to advance each participant’s individual learning and action goals.